jdbc-observations/datasource-proxy/README.md

 ## feature

 - Query and Parameter Logging
-  You can log executing database queries and parameters with choice of your logging framework(commons, slf4j, sysout).
+  You can log executing database queries and parameters with choice of your logging framework(commons, slf4j, java util logging, sysout, or your own).
   Output can be formatted as JSON.

+- Slow Query Detector and Logger
+  You can add callbacks for slow queries that take longer than threshold time you specified.
+  Slow query loggers are available out of the box.

 - Query Metrics
   You can collect statistics of executed query such as total time, number of select, insert, update, delete queries, etc.